go-goyave/goyave-blog-example/README.md

 docker-compose -f docker-compose.test.yml up --abort-on-container-exit
 ```

+**Database seeding:**

+If `app.environment` is set to `localhost` in the config and if the database is empty (no record in the users table), the seeders will be executed and a random dataset will be generated and inserted into the database.

 ## Learning Goyave

 The Goyave framework has an extensive documentation covering in-depth subjects and teaching you how to run a project using Goyave from setup to deployment.